 Each version of this green salsa has a slightly different flavour profile to suit different tastes or applications.

-- Raw - Raw tomatillos are slightly acidic, and paired with fresh cilantro this version of the salsa is bright and fresh with just a bit of acidity.
+- Raw – Raw tomatillos are slightly acidic, and paired with fresh cilantro this version of the salsa is bright and fresh with just a bit of acidity from the tomatillos and lime juice.

 Storage